climborazo/blacklist_checker/README.md

 ## Description

-Blackllist Checker is a Python script that automates the verification of domains of interest within blacklists.
+Blacklist Checker is a Python script that automates the verification of domains of interest within blacklists.

 ## Dependencies